MathieuBuisson/PSCodeHealth/docs/Metrics.md

 This means there is most likely a defect either in the code or in the test(s).
 This type of problems should be prioritized over any other type of code quality issues.

 #### Default thresholds :
-  - Warning : greater or equal to 1
+  - Warning : greater than 1
-  - Fail : greater or equal to 3
+  - Fail : greater than 3

 ### NumberOfPassedTests
 The total number of passed tests.